 Charges of White Collar Crimes under Florida and Federal Laws

-White collar crime is a broad term encompassing a range of non-violent criminal activity, most of which involves financial gain and fraud.
+White-collar crime is a broad term encompassing a range of non-violent criminal activity, most of which involves financial gain and fraud.
 It includes numerous federal and state misdemeanor and felony offenses that vary in complexity, from bad checks to securities fraud.
-Some other white collar crimes are embezzlement, money laundering, forgery, counterfeiting, credit card fraud, government benefits fraud, bribery, computer hacking, identify theft, insider trading, insurance fraud, and racketeering.
+Some other white-collar crimes are embezzlement, money laundering, forgery, counterfeiting, credit card fraud, government benefits fraud, bribery, computer hacking, identity theft, insider trading, insurance fraud, and racketeering.
 Several of these activities are criminalized under Florida statutes as well as federal laws and may be prosecuted in either state or federal court.
-A white collar crime attorney at our Pensacola firm can help you protect your rights in both of these differing criminal justice systems.
+A white-collar crime attorney at our Pensacola firm can help you protect your rights in both of these differing criminal justice systems.

 Attacking the Prosecution’s Case

-The defense’s strategy in a white collar crime case will depend on the facts and the specific offense alleged.
-Many criminal offenses are subject to a statute of limitations, which prevents an individual from being prosecuted if charges were not filed within the statutory deadline.
+The defense’s strategy in a white-collar crime case will depend on the facts and the specific offense alleged.
+Many criminal offenses are subject to a statute of limitations, which prevents an individual from being prosecuted if charges are not filed within the statutory deadline.
 Double jeopardy, entrapment, lack of intent, insufficient evidence of the alleged crime, suppression motions, and negotiated plea bargains also may be part of a successful defense.

 Contact a Criminal Defense Attorneys Serving Pensacola and Beyond